Homemade-Disaster/ioBroker.netatmo-energy/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.2.2 (2022-04-03)
+* (ioKlausi) Added a slider to each valve to change the temperature and added some API requests to admin tab to transfer changes to the cloud

 ### 1.2.1 (2022-04-01)
 * (ioKlausi) Messages for specific events created